Updated February 2021.

-Part of your job as an office assistant is to ensure those deadlines are met.
+Part of your job as an admin assistant is to ensure those deadlines are met.
 This means you need good time management, project management, and multitasking skills.

 On a daily basis, you’ll be checking the calendar, monitoring upcoming events and projects, and keeping track of approaching deadlines.

 Take the initiative and get it done.
-Employers really appreciate assistants who anticipate needs and don’t require constant supervision.
+Employers really appreciate assistants who anticipate needs and don’t require constant direction.

 Businesses must evolve if they want to survive.
 The same is true for the people who run them, including administrative assistants.

-Many administrators are updating the company website, responding to questions on social media, and using email automation software to stay in touch with clients.
+Many administrators are updating the company website, responding to questions on social media, and scheduling Zoom meetings on a regular basis.

-Get started by exploring the Office Assistant diploma program offered at Herzing College.
+Get started by exploring the Office Assistant program offered at Herzing College.
 This diploma program takes just 6 months to complete and is offered in several different formats:

 ☑️ On campus